-- In E1M2 Caleb at one point says "out, out, damned spot!"
-A reference to Lady Macbeth washing her hands of blood in Shakespeare's play Macbeth.
+- In E1M1, if you try to use the sink, Caleb says "out, out, damned spot!"
+It is a reference to Lady Macbeth washing her hands of blood in Shakespeare's play Macbeth.

-- In E1M2 the train station is called Central Miskatonic, and the train has 666-PHANTOM emblazoned on the side.
-More HP Lovecraft.
+- In E1M2 the train station is called Central Miskatonic, a reference to H. P. Lovecraft's works.

 - When you have the Incinerator equipped, Caleb will occasionally remark "I love the smell of napalm in the morning," a reference to Apocalypse Now.

 - In E3M2, enter the wine cellar and Caleb will comment on a certain barrel "A cask of Amontillado!"
 Edgar Allen Poe wrote a short story with the same name.
 Destroy the barrel and you'll find several sawn off limbs and body parts inside.

 - In the secret level "Butchery Loves Company" you can find a hidden area with a Duke Nukem arcade machine.
 Caleb will remark "I don't have time to play with you," a corruption of one of Duke's many one-liners.

 - Caleb's opening line "I...live...AGAIN!" is lifted out of Army of Darkness.

 - One of the lines spoken by Caleb while massacring enemies is "Da-da-da-dat's all, folks!", a reference to the famous closing line from Warner Bros. cartoons, as delivered by Porky Pig.

 - And if you 'activate' Eric Draven's gravestone on the first level of Blood, Caleb will say 'Nevermore'.
 As in "Quoth the raven: 'nevermore' " of course, from Edgar Allan Poe's poem "The Raven".